Methodology

 Deliverable

-A compliance record updated throughout the certification term, available to the entity on demand.
+A compliance record updated throughout the conformance validation term, available to the entity on demand.
 The record is the evidentiary document most often requested during OCR compliance reviews, state audits, and procurement processes.

 Note

-Continuous monitoring is delivered as a service.
-A dashboard-based product, MarkIQ, is in development and will be made available to certified entities as an additional surface into the same compliance record.
+Monitoring is delivered as a service.
+A dashboard-based product, MarkIQ, is in development and will be made available to validated entities as an additional surface into the same compliance record.

 Standards and regulatory anchors